Merrylands, New South Wales: Merrylands Swimming Centre

 Merrylands Swimming Centre was opened in 1968 and is owned and operated by Cumberland Council.
 The Swimming Centre was heated in 2004 and consists of 3 pools.
 An 8 lane 50m competition pool, a training pool and a babies pool.
 The water in the competition and training pools is heated to 27 °C.

 The centre is the home of the Merrylands Amateur Swimming Club – the second largest swimming club in the City of Cumberland and one of the largest in the South West of the Sydney Metropolitan Area.

 Granville Park

 Bounded by Merrylands Road (east of the railway line), Claremont Street, Montrose Avenue and Woodville Road the park is approximately 13.2ha in area.
 McDonald's has a restaurant on the corner of the park with access from Merrylands Road and Woodville Road.
 It has several sporting fields, a barbecue area, basketball court, cricket and nets, and playground equipment.
 When the circuses arrive they stay here.

-During WWII Granville Park was used as US Naval Base Hospital No 10, part of Naval Base Sydney.
+During World War II, Granville Park was used as US Naval Base Hospital No 10, part of Naval Base Sydney.